Adapting scripts to PDB version 3

 - PDB procedures that have been added

-- other changes in signature where arguments are reordered or changed in number
+- changes in signature, where arguments are reordered or changed in number

 Changes in types of PDB signatures

 Calls from a script to GIMP are calls to PDB procedures.
-PDB procedures are documented in terms of C and GLib types.
+PDB procedures are documented in terms of C, GLib, and GIMP types.

 Formerly a PDB procedure taking a filename (usually a full path) required two strings (two gchar* .)
-Now such PDB procedures require a GFile.
+Now such PDB procedures require type GFile.

 In Scheme, where formerly you passed two strings, now pass one string.